• Skip to primary navigation

 1. Cut: Clean and dry the squash.
 Cut off the ends and slice into 1/4-inch thick slices.

 2. Salt: ***This step is optional but helps to keep the squash crispy.
-After slicing, place squash rounds on a paper towel or in a colander.
+After slicing, place the yellow squash rounds on a paper towel or in a colander.
 Sprinkle salt over the rounds to help draw out any extra moisture.
 Let sit for 15-30 minutes.
 Rinse off the salt and pat dry.

 4. Heat: Pour vegetable oil in a large, deep skillet and warm over medium heat.
 (About 350 degrees.)